This post may contain affiliate links. For more information, please read my disclosure policy.

 It’s time to teach your child to schedule their day.
 It’s a fairly simple solution.
 My son and I sat down and discussed what subject he wanted to do during each time slot in the school day.

 Suddenly my son found himself sitting down at 9 o’clock in the morning knowing it was time to do 1 math lesson.
 Most of our problems were solved!
-There was just the problem of distractibility.
+There was just a distractibility problem.

 Focus on the Task to Be Done

 By time point we were to the point of learning to put his nose to the grindstone.
 I played the game, Race the Clock, that my mother taught me when I was first doing my homework at the kitchen table.

 It’s a very simple game.
-You set the timer for 15-20 minutes and see how many math problems you can get done, or you see if you can finish your assignment in 20 minutes.
+You set the timer for 15-20 minutes.
+Then see how many math problems your child can get done.
+Or you see if your kid can finish your assignment in 20 minutes.

 With very young children, I prefer to give them 1 minute to complete 1 problem.
 Lots of cheering and high 5’s keep the little ones happy.
-Middle school kids are too dignified for the cheering, so I keep to a simple ‘Good Job!’
+However middle school kids are too dignified for the cheering, so I keep to a simple ‘Good Job!’

 It takes time, effort, and patience to teach time management skills to children.
 But eventually, you do end up with high school students who manage their time well.